 Each component of the STIP determined on a segment level basis, and then aggregated to determine the consolidated results.
 For Messrs.
 Brightbill, Oxley and Steinbarger, STIP payouts are based on consolidated results.
-For Mr. May, President of Crest, and Mr. Womack, former President of NauticStar, STIP payouts are based on their respective segment performance.
+For Mr. May, President of Crest, and Mr. Cloutier, President of Aviara, STIP payouts are based on their respective segment performance.